SWRT 241 | Character

 Alida

 Alida Winternheimer is an award-winning author with an MFA in writing from Hamline University.
 She pursues her fervor for all things story as a writing coach, developmental editor, and teacher.
-Two of her short stories were nominated for the Pushcart Prize.
-She is the author of The Story Works Guide to Writing Fiction Series.
-Alida lives in Minneapolis, Minnesota with her Golden Retriever, Seva the Wonder Dog.
+Three times nominated for the Pushcart Prize, she is also a notable in Best American Essays and winner of the Page Turner Award.
+Author of The Story Works Guide to Writing Fiction Series, Alida lives and writes in Minneapolis, Minnesota.
 She camps, bikes, and kayaks in her free time.
 Unless it’s winter, in which case she drinks chai by the fire.
 You can find more at www.alidawinternheimer.com.

 Kathryn